code-corps/code-corps-ember/docs/USAGE.md

 You can run the Ember app several different ways.

+_Note: We expect the default port of `4200`, which is required to serve up fingerprinted assets with our `ember-cli-build.js`._

 ### With a fake API

 Don't want to worry about setting up an API?
 This is best for work that's happening without needing a backend.